Which place is cheaper, Queensland or Tasmania?

 Queensland experiences a climate ranging from subtropical to tropical, but keep in mind that Australia experiences the opposite seasons than North America.
 When it's summer here, the Aussies are experiencing winter.

-For some great organized tour ideas, see The Best Luxury Tours to Australia, The Best Adventure Tours to Australia, Tours for Outdoor and Nature Lovers in Australia, and The Best Family-Friendly Tours to Australia.
+For some great organized tour ideas, see The Best One-Week (7-Day) Tours from Sydney, The Best One-Week (7-Day) Tours from Melbourne, The Best One Week (7-Day) Tours in Australia, and The Best 10-Day Tours in Australia.

 Looking for a hotel in Tasmania or Queensland?
 Prices vary by location, date, season, and the level of luxury.
 See below for options and compare which is best for your budget and travel style.